 Trained VOD facilitators are the programs bedrock.
 Working in teams of two, they spend hours and hours with crime victims/survivors, hearing their stories and helping them identify and achieve what they individually want from dialogue (e.g., to find answers, tell a story, focus on impact, move beyond the event, hear an apology, offer forgiveness).
 Facilitators also spend time with offenders, hearing their stories as well and helping them consider past actions and possible impacts so that those offenders can be genuinely responsive toward their victims wishes.
 Through repeated separate meetings over time and through introspection, insight, and reality-testing, participants and facilitators work to reach a safe juncture for dialogue.

-Requests from direct victims of domestic violence and victims not yet age 18 are not currently being accepted.
+Requests from victims not yet age 18 are not currently being accepted.

 Requests involving offenders on probation or under parole supervision are not currently being accepted.

 VOD preparation will not be allowed to overlap appeals, civil suits or parole or pardon processes.

 An offender may choose to participate or not to participate and will be neither rewarded nor punished for the decision.